Saturday, July 13, 2024

 Hebrew doesn't have future and past tenses like most languages.
 Hebrew tenses work differently from languages like English.
 The Hebrew verbal system is based on three main tenses:

-1. Past (Perfect)
+1. Perfect - Past

-2. Present (Participle)
+2. Participle - Present

-3. Future (Imperfect)
+3. Imperfect - Future

-In Hebrew, the perfect tense is used primarily for past actions, but it can also be used to express completed actions in the present or future.
+In Hebrew, the "perfect tense" is used primarily for past actions, but it can also be used to express completed actions in the present or future.
 It speaks to a "state of being" -- a complete or perfect state.
 Jesus perfects our faith.

 Acts 13:28-35